 This is the doing of the so called “gurus”.

-you buy a cheap product from an “expert” and leave your contact info with them.
+To play it safe you can first buy bitcoin and then proceed to buy a cheap product from an “expert” and leave your contact info with them.

-Then you start getting bombard with products and expensive course’s pitches to no end.
+An then you regret it as you you start getting bombarded with products and expensive course’s pitches to no end.

 You see, what happened is that the said guru sold your info to the highest bidder and now they want to make it worth their while by getting you to buy crap you don’t need.